 What exciting project are you working on right now?
 I’m working on my YouTube channel at the moment.
 Unfortunately, I don’t yet have a sewing machine here so with all my time I’ve been trying to make more videos, mainly around vintage and pinup styling.
 It’s something I want to continue out of lockdown as it can be tricky showing and describing things through just static blog posts.

 Inspired by the glorious Xamia Arc?
-Book your own Virtual Boudoir Shoot with me today – check out all the information here and then drop me an email with your preferred date.
-I can’t wait to hear from you!
+Book your own Virtual Boudoir Shoot with me today – devour all the information here and then slip me an email with your geographical location plus any potential dates.
+It’s time for your moment in the spotlight!